Why Businesses Want to Launch a Shop Inside Chat

 With Botami, checkout is designed to operate natively inside the chat experience.
 Customers can complete their purchase flow without being redirected to separate websites or complex external funnels.

 This creates a seamless buying journey where browsing, ordering, and payment happen in one consistent environment, improving trust and conversion rates.
+It also helps a telegram shop bot feel like a complete storefront, not just a chat command interface.

 No Coding, No Hosting, No Technical Maintenance

 One of the key differences in the Botami approach is the removal of technical overhead.
 Traditional implementations require backend development, server monitoring, updates, and ongoing maintenance.
+This matters for telegram shop bots because merchants need stable sales flows, not constant technical supervision.

 In contrast, Botami provides a fully managed infrastructure where: